 By Carla Anderson

 Indiana is among the 26 states that opted to use the federal health insurance marketplace, HealthCare.gov.
 While former Gov. Mitch Daniels was a critic of the Affordable Care Act, he refrained from making a final decision about the state’s marketplace and asked the three gubernatorial candidates for their opinions.
-Following the election, Gov.-elect Mike Pence wrote to Daniels with his preference that Indiana reject both the state-run and partnership models.
-Daniels forwarded that decision to the U.S. Department of Health and Human Services (HHS).
+Following the election, then Gov.-elect Mike Pence weighed in and rejected both the state-run and partnership models.

 Four insurers are offering policies through the marketplace in Indiana: MDWise, Coordinated Care, Physicians Health Plan of Northern Indiana and Anthem.
 However, about two-thirds of the state’s 91 counties will be served by only one or two insurers.

 According to HHS, the average cost for a bronze plan —the lowest-cost option — in Indiana is $304 a month.
 The national average for a bronze policy is $249 a month.